Wild Rice Hotdish without a can in sight. Fresh mushrooms and the easiest "sauce" ever make this the best you'll ever enjoy!

 I still keep my mom's handwritten recipes in a wooden recipe box she gave me years ago.
 It's not an antique or something passed down, just an inexpensive box she picked up.
 She bought one for each of her three girls then copied down recipes that we enjoyed often growing up.
 It's a treasure that I'll never give up!
 The moment I found the recipe for this Wild Rice Hotdish I knew instantly I was going to make it.

-So with my new dishes I made this creamy Wild Rice Hotdish.
-Here’s what you’ll love about it: no canned soup, lots of big, thick mushrooms and plenty of toasted almonds in each bite.
+Here's what you'll love about this wild rice hotdish: no canned soup, lots of big, thick mushrooms and plenty of toasted almonds in each bite.
 The sauce is simple to make and SO much better than a can of that sodium-laden canned stuff.
-I use rotisserie chicken to really streamline things but you can use any leftover chicken you’ve got.
-Whether this is a dish you loved as a kid or even if you’ve never tried it, I know you’ll definitely enjoy it!
+I use rotisserie chicken to really streamline things but you can use any leftover chicken you've got.
+Whether this is a dish you loved as a kid or even if you've never tried it, I know you'll definitely enjoy it!

 Wild Rice Hotdish